defunkt/facebox/README.md

 ## Usage

 Include jQuery, `src/facebox.js` and `src/facebox.css`.
-Then tell facebox where you've put `src/loading.gif` and `src/closelabel.png`

-    $.facebox.settings.closeImage = '/images/facebox/closelabel.png'
-    $.facebox.settings.loadingImage = '/images/facebox/loading.gif'

-Calling facebox() on any anchor tag will do the trick, it's easier to give your Faceboxy links a rel="facebox"  and hit them all onDomReady.
+Calling facebox() on any anchor tag will do the trick, but it's easier to give your Faceboxy links a rel="facebox" and hit them all onDomReady.

     jQuery(document).ready(function($) {
       $('a[rel*=facebox]').facebox()
     })

-Any anchor links with `rel="facebox"` with now automatically use facebox:
+Any anchor links with `rel="facebox"` with now automatically use Facebox:

     <a href="#terms" rel="facebox">Terms</a>
       Loads the #terms div in the box